Adrita-Khan/Adrita-Khan/README.md

 ---

-## Upcoming Goals for the Next 2 Years
+## Aspirations for the Next Two Years

 - *Complete MSc in **Applied Mathematics and Computational Science (AMCS)** at North South University (NSU).*
 - *Enroll in a PhD program in **Astrophysics or Computational Physics.***